Gummy Vitamin Potency

 • Potency normalized by weight (per gram)

 If potency rises and falls with unit weight, the deposit/fill control is the likely driver.
-If potency doesn’t track weight, the more common culprit is mixing, suspension stability, or settling behavior in the process stream.
+If potency doesn't track weight, the culprit is usually mixing, suspension stability, or settling behavior in the process stream.

 Lab Method Fit: Gummies Can "Fail" in the Sample Prep Bottle

-To make potency testing meaningful, the method should be proven fit-for-purpose in the actual product.
+To make potency testing meaningful, the method must be proven fit-for-purpose in the actual product.
 That typically means verifying:

 • Matrix-matched spike recovery in the real gummy base